 My family love it and they demanded me to cook this dish for CNY.

-Please note if you follow this recipe, it’s a little salty hence I would either not add chicken stock powder or add water to dilute the saltiness.
+Please note if you follow this recipe, it’s a little salty hence I would either not add chicken stock powder or add some water to dilute the saltiness.

 Now I’m in dilemma, which dish should I cook for CNY?
 This one or kam heong crispy lotus root with salted egg yolk? 😛